mnath30/MyNotes/README.md

 # MyNotes
- A note making application to kaap all your notes in one place
+ A note making application to keep all your notes in one place